Bluebie/littlewire.rb/readme.md

 exposes four digital wires and a five volt power supply.
-Those four wires can each be individually controlled, with three capable of varying brightness of lights, two capable of controlling motors and servos, two 10-bit analog inputs, a temperature sensor, a Serial Peripheral Interface, an i2c interface, and a 1-wire interface.
+Those four wires can each be individually controlled, with three capable of varying brightness of lights, two capable of controlling motors and servos, two 10-bit analog inputs, a temperature sensor, a Serial Peripheral Interface, an i2c interface, an WS2811 (also WS2812) interface, and a 1-wire interface.

 Eventually littlewire.rb hopes to share fun, simple, principal of least surprise ruby interfaces to all of these.